-C. Advocate for strong professions.
+C. Advocate for strong professions by:

 - 1. Requiring that the school term cannot be extended without a commensurate increase in compensation for school employees. - 2.
-Requiring the school council to approve any extension to the school day which shall not be granted without a commensurate increase in compensation for school employees. - 3.
-Securing a minimum of three days of personal leave annually, with unused days converting to sick leave. - 4.
-Providing financial assistance and professional support for all teachers pursuing rank change or National Board Certification. - 5.
+Securing a minimum of three days of personal leave annually, with unused days converting to sick leave. - 3.
+Providing financial assistance and professional support for all teachers pursuing rank change or National Board Certification. - 4.
 Restoring school employees' rights to participate in all levels of school board elections.